 Further danger of not telling employer in advance

 The claimant here was held – under the ‘lack of knowledge’ defence – not to have rights because he had not told the employer of his stammer beforehand.
-However, even if that defence had not applied, the tribunal evidently felt that at least some of the requested adjustments would have been reasonable to make without prior notice.
+However, even if that defence had not applied, the tribunal evidently felt that at least some of the requested adjustments would not have been reasonable to make without prior notice.
 For example, it would not have been reasonable to obtain a second interviewer.

 The approach in this case can be contrasted with Y v Calderdale Council (2003) where the claimant probably had a more severe stammer, which was very evident at the interview.
 The tribunal there considered that the employer could have taken immediate practicable action to prevent the disadvantage suffered by the applicant, by adjourning the question and answer session and devising, with the co-operation of the applicant, a suitable format for this element of the recruitment process which would have given the applicant an equal opportunity to that of the other candidates.

 Even if the employer had the relevant knowledge of the stammer, the claim would not have succeeded in this case.
 The Tribunal considered the claimant’s lack of preparation for the competence-based interview to be a much bigger factor than the stammer.

 This can be contrasted with the Wakefield case, where the tribunal stressed that the failure of the candidate’s answers “to show in-depth experiences and examples” was just what one might expect from avoiding difficult words due to his stammer.
 In the present case, the tribunal’s initial decision that he had a disability acknowledged the claimant’s avoidance strategies, but it evidently considered that lack of preparation rather than avoidance was the reason he failed the competence-based interview.